NoraSoft-Package/Monster-Starter--Express-React/README.md

 ## Some Features

-* server file is made to run all the codes to run the server
+* server file is made to run the server

-* app file is made to run all the codes the app needs it
+* app file is made to run all the codes the app need it

 * routes/api.js file is made to contains all the API routes in your application